schmidt-software/KeenWrite/README.md

 Installation
 ------------

-[Download](https://github.com/DaveJarvis/scrivendor/releases/download/0.2/scrivendor.zip) the archive and extract it to any folder.
+[Download](https://github.com/DaveJarvis/scrivenvar/releases/download/0.4/scrivenvar.zip) the archive and extract it to any folder.

-Double-click `scrivendor.jar` to start the application.
+Double-click `scrivenvar.jar` to start the application.

 If this does not work, try following command in a terminal window:

 ```
-java -jar scrivendor.jar
+java -jar scrivenvar.jar
 ```

 Credits